thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 CREATE TABLE artists (
   id serial PRIMARY KEY,
   name varchar(255) NOT NULL DEFAULT '',
-  created_at timestamp with time zone DEFAULT now(), updated_at timestamp with time zone DEFAULT now()
+  created_at timestamp with time zone NOT NULL DEFAULT now(), updated_at timestamp with time zone NOT NULL DEFAULT now() );
-);
 ```